 For Dry Skin

-As we mentioned above, the triglycerides in castor oil helps pull moisture from the air into the skin, keeping it hydrated, making it great for dry skin on the body as well as the face.
+As we mentioned above, the triglycerides in castor oil helps pull moisture from the air into the skin, keeping it hydrated, making it great for dry skin on the body as well as the face and lips.
+For this reason, we use it in our lip treatment.

 For Oily Skin